 Whether the problem is prolonged overwatering or a single overwatering that caused a root rot fungus flare up, you must act quickly.
 Treating root rot ASAP will give you plant the best chance to survive.

 Start to treat root rot by removing the plant from the soil and washing the roots under running water.
 Wash away as much soil and affected roots as possible while being gentle with the plant.

 Next use a sharp, clean pair of shears or scissors to trim away all of the remaining affected roots.
 When you treat root rot, you may have to remove a significant amount of the root system if the plant is badly affected.
-If this is the case, clean the shears or scissor with rubbing alcohol and prune back 1/3 to 1/2 of the leaves on the plant.
+If this is the case, clean the shears or scissor with rubbing alcohol and prune back one-third to one-half of the leaves on the plant.
 This will give the plant a better chance to regrow the roots, as it will not need to support as many leaves.

 Continue treating root rot by disposing of the soil in the pot that the plant was in.
 Wash the pot thoroughly with a bleach solution.

 If possible, dip the remaining healthy roots in a fungicide solution to kill off any possible root rot fungus.
 After treating root rot in the plant, repot the plant in clean potting mix.

 Make sure the container has good drainage and only water the plant when the top of the soil is dry.
 While the plant is regrowing its roots, do not fertilize the plant, as this may stress it.
 You do not want to have to treat root rot again in the plant.
 Hopefully now the plant will recover and you will get your beautiful houseplant back.